databricks/tmm/DLT-Kafka-Sink/README.md

 3. Create Pipeline Settings

 - Create and configure a new **serverless DLT pipeline** in your workspace under "Pipelines" using the SQL source file
-- If you are running this while Kafka sinks are still in preview you also need to add the following parameter under Avanced / Configuration
+- If you are running this while Kafka sinks are in preview you also need to select the PREVIEW channel under Setttings and add the following parameter under Settings / Avanced / Configuration

 ```
 pipelines.externalSink.enabled true